 Drop-off time is 3:00 pm and pick-up time is 5:45 pm.
-Any students that remain on the premises after 6:00 pm will be charged a late pick-up fee of $25 for every 30 minutes.
+Any students that remain on the premises after 6:00 pm will be charged a late pick-up fee of $25 for every 30 minutes or less.

 Parents must provide one snack in a sealed lunch box every day.